Epson Home Cinema 5050UB Projector Review

 Gaming

-The Epson 5050UB is an okay big-screen gaming pick if you value image quality over responsiveness.
-Brightness is strong, and contrast is excellent for its class, so HDR worlds look rich, and dark scenes hold detail in a dim room.
+The Epson 5050UB is a decent option for big-screen gaming if you prioritize image quality over responsiveness.
+Brightness is strong, and contrast is excellent, so game worlds look rich, and dark scenes retain detail even in dimly lit rooms.
 Plus, the projector is very accurate right out of the box, so your games look almost exactly like their designers intended.
 Still, it's limited to 60Hz, and its latency is functional at best, so twitch shooters or tight platformers feel better elsewhere, but it's okay for slower single-player titles.
 There's also no Dolby Vision support, so Xbox gamers will be sticking to HDR10.

 Pros